HOME PAGE WHO WE ARE QTH INTERESTs RADIO DEVICEs ANTENNAs INSTRUMENTs

 transmission test.
 We put the antenna of the hand-transmitter

-difficult for us to believe that the signal is real.
-We do agree for
+for us to believe that the signal is real.
+We do agree for another test with

 On 2 meters Giampaolo says “ Mimma do not move, please!
 OK.